-CAUTIONARY NOTICE: NACE International standards are subject to periodic review, and may be revised or withdrawn at any time without prior notice.
-NACE International requires that action be taken to reaffirm, revise, or withdraw this standard no later than five years from the date of initial publication.
+CAUTIONARY NOTICE: NACE standards are subject to periodic review, and may be revised or withdrawn at any time in accordance with NACE technical committee procedures.
+NACE International requires that action be taken to reaffirm, revise, or withdraw this standard no later than five years from the date of initial publication and subsequently from the date of each reaffirmation or revision.
 The user is cautioned to obtain the latest edition.
-Purchasers of NACE International standards may receive current information on all standards and other NACE International publications by contacting the NACE International Membership Services Department, 1440 South Creek Drive, Houston, Texas 77084-4906 (telephone +1 (281)228-6200).
+Purchasers of NACE International standards may receive current information on all standards and other NACE International publications by contacting the NACE International FirstService Department, 1440 South Creek Dr., Houston, Texas 77084-4906 (telephone +1 281-228-6200).

-Approved 2001-11-07 NACE International 1440 South Creek Drive Houston, TX 77084-4906 +1 (281) 228-6200

-ISBN 1-57590-137-4 © 2001, NACE International
+Revised 2012-03-10 Approved 2001-11-07 NACE International 1440 South Creek Drive Houston, TX 77084-4906 +1 281-228-6200 ISBN 1-57590-137-4 © 2012, NACE International This is a preview of "NACE TM0101-2012".
+Click here to purchase the full version from the ANSI store.

-TM0101-2001
+TM0101-2012